Guide to Neighborhoods in San Diego

 7. La Jolla

 If you’re looking to live in one of the magnificent oceanside neighborhoods that San Diego is famous for, La Jolla is a good match.
-It's also one of the best neighborhoods to raise a family, as you’ll be surrounded by topnotch schools and lovely, spacious housing.
+La Jolla is also one of the best neighborhoods to raise a family, as you’ll be surrounded by topnotch schools and lovely, spacious housing.

 This neighborhood is filled with classy restaurants, trendy shops, and safe walking areas.
 Living in this neighborhood will give you access to San Diego’s incredible beaches, like La Jolla Cove Beach, Wipeout Beach and Marine Street Beach.

-Swimming, sailing, surfing and sunbathing are always just around the corner here or in nearby Pacific Beach, another excellent beachside neighborhood.
+Swimming, sailing, surfing and sunbathing are always just around the corner in La Jolla, or in nearby Pacific Beach, another excellent beachside neighborhood.

 8. Mission Hills

-If you prefer the hillside views to beaches, you’ll likely be attracted to this neighborhood near Old Town San Diego.
+If you prefer the hillside views over a beach view, you’ll likely be attracted to Mission Hills neighborhood near Old Town San Diego.
 It’s an ideal neighbourhood for families, with its safe and pedestrian-friendly access to the downtown area.

 This neighorhood is filled with some of the more luxurious homes in San Diego.
 What makes it a unique neighborhood is that it offers both eclectic options of high-end restaurants and homegrown cafes.
 Some of these restaurants are The Red Door, Harley Gray Kitchen & Bar, and Farmer’s Bottega and Restaurant.